AtmosferaUSM/tutorial_WRFExpress/docs/index.md

 2. Select a Domain: Use the interactive map to draw rectangles defining your simulation domains.
 You can create multiple nested domains by drawing new rectangles within existing ones.
 3. Configuration Settings: On the right side of the screen, fill in the necessary configuration details:

-> :memo: **Memo Admonition**
-use blockquotes
-with emoji indicators for
-admonition memos, callout etc..

-   * Orcid ID: Enter your ORCID ID.
+>  - Orcid ID: Enter your ORCID ID.
    - API Token: Provide your API token.
    - Start Date and End Date: Specify the start and end dates for your simulation period.
    - Time Interval: Set the time interval for data points (e.g., 6 hours).
    - DX and DY: Specify the grid spacing for your simulation.

 4. Update Configuration: After filling in the details, click on "Update Configuration" to save your settings.
 5. Generate Namelist: Click on "Generate Namelist" to create the `namelist.wps` file, which is essential for running WRF.
 6. Generate Download Data Code: Click on "Generate Download Data Code" to get the Python script for downloading necessary data files.